 Auto-failover groups feature provides a powerful abstraction of active geo-replication by supporting group level replication and automatic failover.
 In addition, it removes the necessity to change the SQL connection string after failover by providing the additional listener end-points.

 - Failover group: One or many failover groups can be created between two servers in different regions (primary and secondary servers).
 Each group can include one or several databases that are recovered as a unit in case all or some primary databases become unavailable due to an outage in the primary region.

 - Primary server: A server that hosts the primary databases in the failover group.

 - Secondary server: A server that hosts the secondary databases in the failover group.
 The secondary server cannot be in the same region as the primary server.

-Adding databases to failover group: You can put several databases within a server or within an elastic pool into the same failover group.
-If you add a standalone database to the group, it automatically creates a secondary database using the same edition and performance level.
+- Adding databases to failover group: You can put several databases within a server or within an elastic pool into the same failover group.
+If you add a single database to the group, it automatically creates a secondary database using the same edition and compute size.
 If the primary database is in an elastic pool, the secondary is automatically created in the elastic pool with the same name.
 If you add a database that already has a secondary database in the secondary server, that geo-replication is inherited by the group.

 When adding a database that already has a secondary database in a server that is not part of the failover group, a new secondary is created in the secondary server.